nikbearbrown/Wilkes/README.md

 The nonprofit sent footage.
 Wilkes returned a finished story.
 No communications hire.
 No agency.
 No months of production.

 That is the proof of concept.
 And it is replicable for any organization willing to send us their raw material.

 ---

+## Wilkes Also Builds the Pitch for Your Mission

+Most nonprofits do extraordinary work that foundations, major donors, and grant committees never hear about — not because the mission lacks merit, but because no one on staff has built a pitch before.

+Wilkes includes a nonprofit-adapted version of the Madison Pitch Framework: a structured method for building a compelling ten-slide presentation of *your* mission, *your* outcomes, and *your* ask.
+The framework was originally developed for startup ventures.
+The Wilkes variant strips the startup defaults — revenue multiples, growth-at-all-costs framing, equity structures — and replaces them with the language nonprofits actually need: mission clarity, program proof, donor economics, and a call to action built around partnership rather than investment.

+You describe your organization.
+Your people.
+The problem you exist to solve.
+What you need and who you need it from.
+Wilkes builds the complete narrative — the hook, the solution, the evidence, the roadmap, and the ask — in a voice that matches the gravity of your work rather than performing urgency it hasn't earned.

+The document you are reading right now was produced by Wilkes.
+Not as a pitch for your organization — but as a pitch for ours.
+The same system that built this narrative can build yours: the opening that stops a donor mid-scroll, the competitive framing that explains why your approach is different, the closing line that makes someone remember your mission after the meeting ends.

+If your organization needs to stand in front of a foundation, a major donor, a university partnership, or a grant committee — and you have never built a pitch before — this is where you start.

+Same email.
+Same subject line.
+Tell us what you need the pitch to do.

+---